MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/agent-builder.md

 [!INCLUDE [preview-banner](~/../shared-content/shared/preview-includes/preview-banner.md)]

 Agent builder in Power Apps enables organizations to transition into the AI-first era by using the knowledge, logic, and actions of an app to create copilot agents.
 These agents handle daily tasks, streamline processes, enhance productivity, and optimize overall business efficiency.
+Watch this brief video to see how to build an agent:

 > [!VIDEO 284820d9-7fbc-4c8f-bf20-e8678614ed3d]